CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Notation and System Model

 \begin{assumption} Since the time horizon $T_h$ is a parameter chosen, we assume that the time horizon is chosen such that the total amount of resources demanded at a specific optimization step $m$, denoted by $\rho[m] \coloneqq \sum_{b_j[m] \in \mathcal{J}[m]} \rho_{j}[m]$, is smaller than the total capacity of the network available, given by $\pi^{\mathrm{avail}}[m] \coloneqq \sum_{v_{i}\in \mathcal{V}} \pi_i^{\mathrm{avail}}[m]$, i.e., $\rho[m] \leq \pi^{\mathrm{avail}}[m]$. \end{assumption}

 This assumption indicates that there is no more demand than the available resources.
 In case this assumption is violated, the solution will be that all resources are being used and some workloads will not be scheduled, due to lack of resources.
 The workloads selected to be discarded are arbitrary and the purging does not adhere to any particular priority policy; the jobs are scheduled on a first-come, first-scheduled basis.
+A more sophisticated priority mechanism could be deployed whose task would be to allocate a subset of the requests only, based on some optimization problem (taking into account deadlines, etc).
+However, since the prioritization problem is out of the scope of this paper, this problem will be addressed separately.

+In particular, in the context of this work, we focus on CPU utilization as it is one of the most important and precious resource for many workloads.
+We note that while communication costs are also important, as data center networking becomes faster, we believe that CPU remains the most important resource.
+Notably, forecasting resource demands can be challenging and costly~\cite{burns_borg_2016,schwarzkopf_omega_2013}, without necessarily providing the expected gains.
+Further, there are certain types of commonly encountered jobs (e.g., recurring batch processing workloads) that have known a-priory demands.
+In fact, such workloads are frequently encountered in enterprise environments as such current data center scheduler's (e.g., Google's Kubernetes~\cite{bernstein_containers_2014}) operate on known resource demands.